E2Edev: Benchmarking Large Language Models in End-to-End Software Development Task: Additional Analysis

 \subsection{Additional Analysis on HumanEval (Function-level Task)}

-The experimental results presented in the main text indicate that current methods are not effective in handling project-level ESESD tasks.
-To gain further insights, this chapter shifts focus to evaluate the performance of these methods on simpler, function-level tasks, using the benchmark dataset HumanEval \citep{chen2021evaluating}.
+The main experimental results show that existing methods struggle to handle project-level E2ESD tasks.
+To better understand this limitation, we further evaluate these methods on a simpler, function-level benchmark, HumanEval~\citep{chen2021evaluating}, which isolates code generation from project-level coordination and integration.

-As summarized in Table \ref{tab:model_performance_humaneval}, there is a noticeable improvement in the performance of various methods on the HumanEval benchmark compared to their results on the more complex E2ESD task.
-This suggests that current approaches are still primarily effective for simpler, function-level code generation tasks.
-It is worth noting that MetaGPT’s performance on HumanEval aligns closely with the results reported in its original paper (see the supplementary material of their work for details).
+As summarized in Table~\ref{tab:model_performance_humaneval}, most methods achieve substantially higher performance on HumanEval than on E2ESD.
+This gap indicates that current approaches remain more effective for isolated function-level code generation than for end-to-end project development.

+{For MetaGPT, we deliberately evaluate the framework without any HumanEval-specific adaptation.
+Under this setting, MetaGPT’s performance is lower than the results reported in the main body of its original paper, but closely matches the authors’ appendix results obtained without benchmark-specific tuning.
+This confirms that the observed performance is consistent with MetaGPT’s default framework design.} {A closer inspection reveals that most performance degradation arises from the multi-agent collaboration process rather than from code generation itself.
+During requirement analysis and architectural planning, MetaGPT frequently modifies the target function name or signature specified by the benchmark.
+As a result, the generated code no longer matches the expected test interface, causing test failures even when the core logic is otherwise correct.
+This behavior mirrors the failure patterns observed on E2EDev, where the framework’s internal analysis stages often alter the original requirements, leading to mismatches between the specified requirements and the generated implementation.}